jimskchang/Camouflage-Cloak/README.md

 ```bash
 sudo python3 main.py --host <protected server IP> --nic <network interface> --scan ts --dest /home/user/Camouflage-Cloak/os_record
 ```
+The time out set in the --scan ts (to build Template Synthesis) is 300 second.
+Therefore, you should perfom the Nmap scan immediately after you execute the --scan ts command.
+After two minutes it will return to the command mode for you to execute deception.

 ***Step 3:*** run Nmap OS detection on attacker host
 ```bash